Essendon Fields Airport: Post 2000

 In 2001, the Commonwealth Government sold its management rights for the airport to Edgelear Pty.
-Ltd., a consortium of the Linfox transport group owned by transport tycoon Lindsay Fox (which also operates Avalon Airport), and the Becton group of companies.
-Executive, corporate, and privately owned aircraft are based here along with charter, freight, and regional Victorian airlines who currently operate from the airport as well as several flight training schools.
+Ltd., a consortium of the Linfox transport group owned by transport tycoon Lindsay Fox (which also operates Avalon Airport), and the Becton group of companies, owned by the Beck family.
+Executive, corporate, and privately owned aircraft are based at the airport, along with charter, freight, and regional Victorian airlines who currently operate from the airport as well as flight training and engineering schools.
 The airport also provides warehousing facilities, and a home to the Victorian Air Ambulance, Royal Flying Doctor Service and the Victoria Police Air Wing.

 In 2007, the airport was re-designed under a new master plan, as part of the Essendon Fields development.
 This master plan caters to the future of the site for both aviation and non-aviation use.
 A new access road and off-ramp were constructed from the Tullamarine Freeway to enter the airport precinct from the north, rather than the common Matthews Avenue entry point.
-This has necessitated the construction of an Aero-Crossing as the new access road crosses a taxiway.
-Most of the aviation users of the former 'Northern Hangars' have moved to other sites on the airport with the notable exceptions of the Victoria Police Air Wing and Executive Airlines.
-The Police Air Wing is due to move to a new facility in the future as the former 'Northern Hangars' are scheduled to be removed as non-aviation businesses purchase sites in that area.
-Executive Airlines will continue to operate from their present building.
+This necessitated the construction of an Aero-Crossing as the new access road crossed a taxiway.

 The airfield itself also has undergone a major upgrade with the installation of lighting and signage systems to bring the airport to International Civil Aviation Organization standards.
 There are now taxiway signs, and the taxiway and runway lighting has been upgraded to new units.
 The runway lighting is now medium intensity on runway 17/35 and upgraded to high intensity on 08/26.
 This alleviates the loss of the approach lighting system previously.
 Also during this upgrade, the old Fixed Distance Lighting and Visual Approach Slope Indicator systems were decommissioned and replaced with new Precision Approach Path Indicator systems on the left side of all runways.
-A new Pilot Activated Lighting or PAL system was also installed to allow the lighting system to remain off when not required for use by aircraft.

-In November 2007 Essendon Airport released its latest master plan.
-The master plan details further proposals to expand aviation activities.
-These plans have been opposed by the local residents' group "Close Essendon Airport" and local political representatives Kelvin Thomson MP and Judy Maddigan.
-A competing group known as "Save Essendon Airport" was formed and led by Lincoln Robinson and wants the airport to stay open for air ambulance, aircraft charter, and aircraft maintenance services.
+In November 2007 Essendon Fields Airport released its 2007 master plan.
+The master plan detailed further proposals to expand aviation activities.
+These plans were opposed by a local residents' group "Close Essendon Airport" and local political representatives Kelvin Thomson MP and Judy Maddigan.
+A competing group known as "Save Essendon Airport" was formed and led by Lincoln Robinson and wanted the airport to stay open for air ambulance, aircraft charter, and aircraft maintenance services.
 Within one week the group had more than 500 members and over 2,000 signatures on a petition.
 Shortly after its launch and lobbying the then Government announced that the airport would remain.

+Essendon Fields 2013 Master Plan was approved on 23 April 2014 by then Deputy Prime Minister Warren Truss.
+Master Plan 2013 outlined the direction and vision of Essendon Fields Airport for the period 2013 to 2033, with the aim to create more jobs, increase community benefit and provide a greater vision for the next 20 years.